up42/docs/source/up42-blocks/data/modis.rst

 .. tip::

   The MODIS AOI-Clipped block is one of the UP42 open source blocks.
 This block is intended to help you build your own custom data block from scratch.
-Checkout the source code in the public repository `here <https://github.com/up42/modis>`_.
+Checkout the source code in the `public repository <https://github.com/up42/modis>`_.

 Supported parameters